Capacity planning template

 Step 4.
 Fill out the team capacity table

-Go through each team member one by one.
-In the table, list their role, their name, the percent of weekly time they dedicate to projects, and the total weekly hours they spend on projects.
+In the table, list each team member's role, their name, the percent of weekly time they dedicate to projects, and the total weekly hours they spend on projects.

 Step 5.
 Make informed decisions